P-p-H-d/mlib/README.md

 ##### void string\_next (string\_it\_t it)

-Move the iterator to the next UTF8 encoded character. string\_end\_p shall have been called at least once per UTF8 character before.
+Move the iterator to the next UTF8 encoded code point. string\_end\_p shall have been called at least once per UTF8 code point before.

 ##### string\_unicode\_t string\_get\_cref (const string\_it\_t it)

-Return the unicode character associated to the UTF8 encoded character pointer by the iterator. string\_end\_p shall have been called at least once per UTF8 character before.
+Return the unicode code point associated to the iterator. string\_end\_p shall have been called at least once per UTF8 code point before.
 It returns -1 in case of error in decoding the UTF8 string.

 ##### void string\_push\_u (string\_t str, string\_unicode\_t u)

-Push the unicode character 'u' into the string 'str' encoding it as a UTF8 encoded characters.
+Push the unicode code point 'u' into the string 'str' encoding it as a variable UTF8 encoded code point.

 ##### size\_t string\_length\_u(string\_t str)

-Return the number of UTF8 encoded characters in the string.
+Return the number of UTF8 encoded code point in the string.

 ##### bool string\_utf8\_p(string\_t str)

 Return true if the string is a valid UTF8, false otherwise.
 It doesn't check for unique canonical form for UTF8 string.

 ##### STRING\_CTE(string)